sbvevo2025/smart-finance-assistant/smart_finance_project.md

 ---

 ## 🔑 Six-Step Development Methodology
 Your notebook must include **evidence of each step** in the methodology below.
+You can find a detailed explanation of this methodology here: [The Six-Step Programming Methodology](https://michael-borck.github.io/intentional-prompting/chapters/04-six-step-methodology.html).

 Use Markdown cells, comments, or screenshots where appropriate:

 1. **Understand the Problem** – Restate the finance problem in plain English.
 2. **Identify Inputs and Outputs** – Clearly list inputs (e.g., CSV) and outputs.